Need an examination to reopen your case?

 - A determination that you have a ratable impairment from your industrial injury.
 (If your claim was closed and your treating physician indicated “no ratable impairment,” but you feel you do have a permanent impairment, I can help.)

-My focus with impairment ratings is that I provide comprehensive, non-rushed examinations that are in accordance to the protocols in the “Guides.”
+I will provide comprehensive, non-rushed examinations that are in accordance to the protocols in the “Guides.”
 My reports are accurate, well-documented, and well-explained.
 They are not sided to the insurance company or to the injured worker, but are accurate to the “Guides.”
 I explain in detail any gray areas or possible controversial areas in the examination/report.
 There is usually no doubt as to my rationale or opinions for the percentages I determine.

 Dr. David Rovetti’s Qualifications: Thirty-six years of active clinical chiropractic practice in Reno, Nevada including five years as director of the Work Hardening Program at Work & Injury Rehabilitation Center in Reno.
 I was qualified as a Nevada Rating Physician by the Nevada Department of Industrial Relations in 1997 and have performed over 1500 Impairment Ratings since.
 I am certified as an expert witness in impairment ratings at the appeals level in the Nevada Worker’s Compensation System.
 I completed a course entitled “Advanced Workers’ Compensation in Nevada” in November 1998, and I have a working knowledge of Nevada Worker’s Compensation law: NRS and NAC 616.
 I have testified before the Nevada Department of Industrial Regulations regarding changes in regulations affecting impairment rating evaluations.